Hey–glad you stumbled across the site.

 - Consider Paul’s prayer request in Colossians 4:3–4, in which he prays for opportunities.
 Note that he does not announce his clever plans for tricking people into talking with him.
 He prays that God would bring the conversations about.

 In other words, I’m not shirking back from proclaiming the gospel clearly, nor am I capitulating to some insane campus speech code, nor am I living in fear of the secular status quo.
 I’m merely being wise and biblical.

-Just think about it: I’m an ordained minister and nationally appointed missionary with the Assemblies of God, which the world’s largest Protestant denomination and which is considered by many to be the most effective missionary movement in the history of the world (reflect on this: we didn’t exist 100 years ago and are now larger than anyone except the Roman Catholic church).
+Just think about it: I’m an ordained minister and nationally appointed missionary with the Assemblies of God, which the world’s largest Protestant denomination and which is considered by many to be the most effective missionary movement in the history of the world (reflect on this: we didn’t exist 100 years ago and are now one of the largest religious movements anywhere).
 The Assemblies of God didn’t send us to reach Stanford because we’re some kind of cowardly wimps.
 They sent us because they believe we are called, gifted, and guided by God for this task.